 Initiated by a "slicing entry" That is, the first element in a slice group must contain a slicing property that defines the discriminator for all members of the group.
 It also contains the unconstrained definition of the element that is sliced, potentially including children of the unconstrained element, if there are any

 Mutually exclusive.
 This means that each element in a slice group SHALL describe a distinct set of values for the group's discriminators.
 Because of this constraint, an element in a resource instance will never match more than one element in a given slice group.
-If no discriminators are named, it SHOULD still be possible to differentiate the slices based on their properties, though it may be substantially harder to do so
+If no discriminators are named, it SHOULD still be possible to differentiate the slices based on their properties, though it may be substantially harder to do so.

 Serialized as a group.
 The entries in a slice group must be adjacent in a serialized structure definition, or, if there are any intervening elements, those elements must be "compatible with" the group.
 Concretely, this means that any intervening elements must have a path that starts with the slice groups's path.
 For example, an element with a path of Observation.name.extension would be compatible with (and thus, would not "break up") a slice group whose path was Observation.name